More Able Pupils

 The school believes that there should be no prescribed limits placed on any pupils’ potential.
 We will always look for gifts and talents in all pupils, seeking to provide the enhanced opportunities appropriate to their needs.
 This will be through the taught curriculum as well as extra-curricular opportunities.
 The school is fully committed to working for equality of opportunity and this commitment extends to identifying and developing the talents of all our students.

 The school’s More Able Co-ordinator is Ms. Sarah Gill.
 There is also an allocated Governor for the More Able, Ms. Marthe de Ferrer.
-If you would like to find out more our identification and provision for more able learners, please make an appointment through the school Reception.
+If you would like to find out more our identification and provision for more able learners, please make an appointment through the School Office.

 We feel it is appropriate to adopt a fluid approach when providing for more able learners, as this allows us to identify and make provision in a flexible and considered way.
 We provide a rich and varied curriculum that can be accessed by all, regardless of ability across a range of subjects.
 Through skillful teacher assessment of learning and achievement, we identify those with high potential (those who are maximising their potential and those have not yet done so).
 These children are then provided with extension for learning, which can include:

 - More complex problem-solving;

 - Access to a broader range of texts or other stimuli;

 - Opportunities to use skills in a range of contexts;

 - Making full use of Pupil Premium funding to remove any economic barriers to achievement;